In-District Opportunities

 -

-Once accepted, you do not need to re-apply.
+Once accepted, you do not need to reapply.

 How to Apply

-Creative Minds Academy: accepts students until it is full.
+Creative Minds Academy: Accepts students until it is full.
 Families complete an interest form, then meet with the lead teacher to determine whether the student’s learning style and interests match with the program structure.

 FutureReady Centers